intake/intake/docs/source/gui.rst

 .. image:: _static/images/gui_search.png

 From the Search sub-panel the user enters for free-form text.
-Since come catalogs contain nested sub-catalogs, the Depth selector allows the search to be limited to the stated number of nesting levels.
+Since some catalogs contain nested sub-catalogs, the Depth selector allows the search to be limited to the stated number of nesting levels.
 This may be necessary, since, in theory, catalogs can contain circular references, and therefore allow for infinite recursion.